 Make a New Year's resolution to get out and look at the moon more often, with help from a free, do-it-yourself Moon Phases Calendar and Calculator from NASA.

-We love this NASA Moon Phases Calendar because it tells you what phase the moon will be in on a particular date, as well as what time of day you can see Earth's satellite and in which direction.
+We love this NASA Moon Phases Calendar because it tells you the date the phases the moon will will occur, as well as what time of day you can see Earth's satellite and in which direction.
 Following the moon's changing position in the sky from night to night, and month to month, can be a fun, easy and often surprising astronomical activity for both kids and adults.

 To make the calendar at home, you'll first need to print the free template from NASA's Jet Propulsion Laboratory (JPL), using a color printer that can do doubled-sided printing.
 (If you don't have one at home, check with a local print shop.)
 You'll need a few other supplies as well: a hole punch; a brass fastener; scissors; tape; and a pen, pencil or black marker.